South Africa

 Buildings

-Direct and indirect building emissions per capita in South Africa are increasing (Climate Transparency, 2022).
-The move away from biomass use for cooking and heating towards the use of more modern appliances that require electricity, which, in turn, is largely generated by fossil fuels, might significantly increase indirect emissions without a rapid shift to renewables in the power sector.
+The move away from biomass and coal use for cooking and heating towards the use of more modern appliances that require electricity, which is largely generated by fossil fuels, might significantly increase indirect emissions without a rapid shift to renewables in the power sector.
+However, the health and welfare benefits resulting from these fuel switching developments are likely to be significant.
+The increasing electrification of buildings provides a clear pathway to decarbonising the sector via decarbonisation of electricity generation.

-Analysis by the Climate Action Tracker suggests that the buildings emissions intensity would need to decline by 50% for residential buildings by 2030 in comparison to 2015 values, 90% by 2040, and 100% by 2050 to be compatible with the Paris Agreement.
+Analysis by the Climate Action Tracker suggests that the buildings emissions intensity would need to decline by 50% for residential buildings by 2030 below 2015 values, 90% by 2040, and 100% by 2050 to be compatible with the Paris Agreement.

-The government released a regulation for mandatory energy performance certificates in 2020 (Department of Mineral Resources and Energy, 2020).
-The regulation applies to four different classes of larger-scale buildings with a requirement that all buildings must to be compliant until the end of 2022 (Smith, 2021).
+Relatedly, the government released a regulation for mandatory energy performance certificates in 2020 (Department of Mineral Resources and Energy, 2020a).
+The regulation applies to four different classes of larger-scale buildings and building owners were required to be compliant by the end of 2022 (Smith, 2021).
+The compliance date was subsequently extended to the end of 2025 (Department of Mineral Resources and Energy, 2025).

 Agriculture

-In 2020, agriculture accounted for nearly 10% of South Africa’s emissions, with the majority coming from livestock.
-Emissions from agriculture have remained fairly constant since 2000.
+In 2022, agriculture accounted for just over 10% of South Africa’s emissions, with the majority coming from livestock.
+Emissions from agriculture have remained relatively constant since 2000 (South African Government, 2024b).

-There is a limited number of policies in South Africa’s agricultural and forestry sector targeted at climate change mitigation.
-The National Climate Change Response Policy, the country’s core climate policy published in 2011, names climate smart agriculture (CSA) as a practice “that lowers agricultural emissions, is more resilient to climate changes, and boosts agricultural production” (Government of South Africa, 2011).
+The National Climate Change Response Strategy, a climate strategy published in 2011, names climate smart agriculture (CSA) as a practice “that lowers agricultural emissions, is more resilient to climate changes, and boosts agricultural production” (Government of South Africa, 2011).
 A number of CSA activities are already in place in South Africa (Nciizah & Wakindiki, 2015), but their expected or actual mitigation impacts are not reported.

 Forestry

-There are only a limited number of mitigation related policy measures in South Africa’s forestry and other land use sector.
-The 4th Biennial Update Report lists ongoing work programmes on afforestation, forest and woodland restoration and rehabilitation, grassland rehabilitation and thicket restoration.
+A number of mitigation related policy measures in South Africa’s forestry and other land use sector are in operation.
+The 1st Biennial Transparency Report lists ongoing work programmes on afforestation, forest and woodland restoration and rehabilitation, grassland rehabilitation and thicket restoration.
+It notes that the National Forests Amendment Act of 2022 aims to promote sustainability in the sector (South African Government, 2022a).

-Given the importance of the timber industry, the area of woody crops has increased over 50% since the early 1990s, and stabilised over the last decade (FAOSTAT, 2023).
-The planted trees are non-domestic species, and concerns about their negative impacts on water resources have been raised (Bosch & von Gadow, 1990).
-South Africa’s latest national inventory report indicates overall forest land has increased over the same period; however, other sources indicate the tree cover has continuously decreased (DFFE, 2023; FAOSTAT, 2023).
+Given the importance of the timber industry, the area of woody crops increased by over 50% since the early 1990s and stabilised over the 2010s (FAOSTAT, 2023).
+South Africa’s latest national inventory report indicates overall forest land has increased over the same period, however, other sources indicate the tree cover has continuously decreased (DFFE, 2023; FAOSTAT, 2023).
 It is unclear whether methodological differences or varying definitions are the reason for this apparent mismatch.

 Latest publications